Pre-Bankruptcy Judgment Liens in Louisiana:

 Louisiana Creditor Bankruptcy Attorneys:

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced creditors’ rights lawyers are well versed at handling bankruptcy cases on behalf of creditors throughout Louisiana.
+Our experienced creditor bankruptcy lawyers are well versed at handling creditors’ rights matters throughout Louisiana for many local, regional, and national creditors.
 We take pride in offering an effective and efficient experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.